prorev/prorev.github.io/_posts/2020-01-11-wordpress-website-security.md

 <blockquote>“a concise, lightweight security strategy for Apache-powered websites...the 3G Blacklist serves as an extremely effective security strategy for preventing a vast majority of common exploits.
 The list consists of four distinct parts, providing multiple layers of protection while synergizing into a comprehensive defense mechanism.”</blockquote>

-Find instructions and usage information on the 3G Blacklist <a href="http://perishablepress.com/press/2008/05/13/perishable-press-3g-blacklist/">here</a>.
+Find instructions and usage information on the 3G Blacklist <a rel="nofollow" href="http://perishablepress.com/press/2008/05/13/perishable-press-3g-blacklist/">here</a>.

 <h2>WORDPRESS SECURITY CONFIGURATION</h2>